laitooo/bibliotheque/README.md

 - Icons
 - Night mode
 - Localization
+- New review
+- Edit profile
+- Search history

 ## TODO:
-- Edit profile
 - New Releases

-- Search history
+## SMALL EDITS:
+- Use asset images for splash screen
+- Use screen instead of page
+- Use more mock book covers
+- Use api caller and throw errors from error enums
+- Fix UI of book cards